 There are numerous categories of membership at Oahu Country Club.
 Each category of membership carries with it different privileges, different initiation fees and different monthly dues as follows:

 Regular members have full membership privileges, including unlimited golfing benefits, use of the Clubhouse, pool, and fitness center.
 Additionally, Regular members have voting rights on all matters concerning Club policy.

 Intermediate members are golfing members between the ages of 21 to 44.
 The Intermediate membership has limited golfing and full clubhouse privileges, but no voting rights until they turn 45 and transfer into the Regular category.
 Because initiation fees are discounted, the Intermediate membership category makes it possible for young men and women to join O.C.C.

 As of June 1, 2014, the Social Membership category is closed to new and reinstating members.
 Social Members have access to all aspects of the club with the exception of Regular golfing privileges and voting rights.

 Recreation members have full access to the Clubhouse, Pool and Fitness center.
 Additionally, Recreation members are allowed to golf once a month at the guest green rate.

-Dining members have access to all of the Club’s dining facilities, the ability to host and sponsor functions in the Clubhouse, and can attend the Club’s social events.
+Dining members have access to all of the Club's dining facilities, the ability to host a sponsor function in the Clubhouse, and can attend the Club's social events

-This membership is available to U.S. citizens who are not residents of Hawaii.
+The membership is available to U.S. citizens who are not residents of Hawaii.
 Special Non-Resident Golf.
-Members have access to all aspects of the Club, including limited golfing privileges.
+Member have access to all aspects of the Club, Including limited golfing privileges.

 Social Non-Resident Membership